Zernach/zapcut/@docs/github-releases-guide.md

 - Linux: Downloaded from John Van Sickle's static builds
 - Windows: Downloaded from gyan.dev

+The workflow uses a Python script (`zapcut/src-tauri/update_tauri_config.py`) to safely update the `tauri.conf.json` file with platform-specific FFmpeg binary paths.
+This ensures each platform build correctly bundles the appropriate binaries.

 No manual intervention is required for GitHub releases.

 ### Local Development